 Personal hygiene begins and ends with our hands.
 And though we’re taught as youngsters to wash our hands before dinner, it’s important to remember that germs don’t care what time of day it is.
 Clean hands prevent sickness.
 So it’s especially important to learn the basics about hand hygiene so that you, too, can become a champion hand washer!
-Let’s examine some handy (see what we did there?) tips and info in honor of National Handwashing Awareness Week, which takes place each year during the first week of December.
+Let’s examine some handy (see what we did there?) tips and info in honor of National Handwashing Awareness Week, which takes place each year during the first full week of December.

-National Handwashing Awareness Week - History
+National Handwashing Awareness Week timeline

 Frenchman Louis Pasteur begins researching causes and prevention of disease, leading to his breakthroughs in vaccination and what came to be known as pasteurization.

 Ignaz Philipp Semmelweis, a pioneer in and advocate for antiseptic procedures, is born in Hungary.